CaioAFA/pignus-server/README.md

 npm start
 ```

 Distribuído sob a licença MIT.
-Veja `LICENSE` para mais informações.